|Handbook > Clubs & Committees > Clubs & Service|

 Emergency Medicine Interest Group

 The Emergency Medicine Interest Group was organized to acquaint medical students to the field of Emergency Medicine.
 We will have several meetings throughout the academic year, introducing new students to the field of EM and helping students to prepare for an EM residency.
 In the fall, there will be clinical skills workshops led by EM residents and attendings, open to all students to learn and/or perfect their various clinical skills.
 Students will also have the opportunity to shadow teaching residents in the ED throughout the entire academic year, which is a great opportunity for first and second year students to apply what they are learning in the classroom to actual patient cases.
+Opportunities to sign up for ride-alongs witht the Charlottesville-Albemarle Rescue Squad (CARS) are also available.

 Family Medicine Interest Group (FMIG)